covalenthq/goldrush-decoder/README.md

     }[];
     ```

-2.  **Decoder**: The `Decoder` class has different methods that enable the decoding logic to run.
+2.  **GoldRushDecoder**: The `GoldRushDecoder` class has different methods that enable the decoding logic to run.
 The various methods are

     1.  `initDecoder`: Scans the `./services/decoder/protocols` directory for all the protocols, extracts the `configs` from them and creates a mapping to the respective decoding function.
 It is run when the server starts.
     2.  `on`: Creates a decoding function for the specified protocol name on the specified networks.
 Its declaration is:

         ```ts
-        Decoder.on(
+        GoldRushDecoder.on(
             "<protocol-name>:<EventName>",
             ["<network_1>", "<network_2>"],
             ABI as Abi,